wideserg/CE/ScriptPanel/README.md

 #Developer Tools extension to store and execute usefull JS code snippets.

-Start building your own gallery of js code snipeets and execute them with several clicks on any page.
+Start building your own gallery of js code snippets and execute them with several clicks on any page.

 ##Key features:
 * Script syntax highlighting;